ishaanbhagwat/java-tankwar-game/README.md

 # Tank War Game (JavaFX)

-A 2D Tank War game developed using JavaFX.
-The game allows players to control tanks, fight against each other, and navigate through dynamic maps.
-The map is made of walls and obstacles, and players use strategic movement and combat to win.
+A 2D Tank War game developed using JavaFX and OOP Design patterns.
+The game allows the player to control a tank, fight against AI tanks, and navigate through dynamic maps.
+The map is made of walls and obstacles, and players/AI Tanks can use missile burst firing and health packs to win by destroying the other tanks, before losing all their lives.

 ## Demo
 https://github.com/user-attachments/assets/5fe837ee-f8d4-4104-9255-1084e4bf137d

 ## Features

-- **Tank Movement**: Tanks can be controlled using keyboard inputs to move around the map.
+- **Tank Movement**: Tanks can be controlled by user using the keyboard, enemy tanks have player seeking algorithm to move towards the player tank.
-- **Combat System**: Players can shoot projectiles to damage enemy tanks.
+- **Combat System**: The player can shoot projectiles to damage enemy tanks, projectiles cannot pass through immovable walls or after crashing into enemy tanks.
 - **Dynamic Map**: The game map is created using a 2D array, dynamically adjusted to fit the pane size.
-- **Walls and Obstacles**: Walls are represented as GIFs and are integrated into the game map, using design patterns to handle their creation and interaction.
+- **Walls and Obstacles**: Walls are represented as GIFs and are integrated into the game map, they act as immovable objects that cannot be passed through.
-- **Game Loop**: The game is driven by a continuous game loop to ensure smooth gameplay and updates.
+- **Respawning and Lives**: If the player tank takes too much damage, it will respawn until all 3 lives are exhausted.

 ## Technologies Used